DougPomerenke/YARP-API/README.md

-# YARC - Yet Another Retirement Calculator
+# YARC-API - Yet Another Retirement Calculator - API

 YARC is a web application that is to be used as a tool for preparing financially for retirement.